GoogleChrome/developer.chrome.com/site/en/docs/handbook/extensions/index.md

 Header IDs are automatically generated based on the content of the header.
 This means that renaming a header will also change the header's ID and break existing links to that header.

-To make your documentation more resilient to change, authors should manually declare headers IDs.
+To make your documentation more resilient to change, authors should manually declare header IDs.

 {% Compare 'better' %}